emmastrand/EmmaStrand_Notebook/_posts/2023-03-06-SNP-Calling-with-RNASeq-data.md

 #### Troubleshooting

-I ran into several errors with versions of modules.
+I ran into several errors with versions of modules. `rgsam/0.2.1-foss-2022a` needs to be pairs with GCC-11.3.0 so Kevin Bryan downloaded `SAMtools/1.16.1-GCC-11.3.0` and that seemed to work.

 ```
 GCCcore/11.3.0(24):ERROR:150: Module 'GCCcore/11.3.0' conflicts with the currently loaded module(s) 'GCCcore/11.2.0'